 To make leaf mould, collect fallen leaves in autumn and keep them contained in a simple wire cage, a wooden frame, or a bin bag with a few small holes pierced in the sides.
 Keep the leaves damp and leave them undisturbed.
 After one year you'll have a rough, partially broken-down material useful as a mulch.
 After two years the result is a dark, crumbly, fine-textured material ready to use as a soil improver or potting ingredient.

-Before you start improving your soil, it helps to know what you're working with.
-The four main soil types behave differently through winter and spring, and respond to different treatments.
+Before improving your soil, it helps to know what you're working with.
+The four main types behave differently and respond to different treatments.

-Sandy soil drains quickly, often too quickly.
-It warms up fast in spring, which feels like an advantage, but it struggles to hold onto moisture and nutrients, meaning plants can dry out and become deficient more easily.
-Sandy soil benefits most from organic matter additions that improve its ability to retain both water and nutrition such as compost and frass.
+Sandy soil drains quickly often too quickly.
+It warms up fast in spring, which sounds like an advantage, but it struggles to hold onto moisture and nutrients, meaning plants can dry out and become deficient more easily.
+Sandy soil benefits most from organic matter additions that improve water and nutrient retention: compost and frass are particularly useful here.

-Silty soil is made up of finer particles than sandy soil and holds moisture better, but it compacts easily and can form a surface crust that makes it harder for water and air to penetrate.
-It's generally fertile but needs regular organic matter additions to maintain its structure and keep it from becoming dense.
+Silty soil holds moisture better than sandy, but compacts easily and can form a surface crust that stops water and air penetrating.
+It's generally fertile but needs regular organic matter to maintain structure.

-Clay soil is the most challenging to work with in spring.
-It holds moisture well but drains slowly, and can become heavily compacted over winter.
-It's slow to warm up in spring and can be difficult to dig when wet.
-The good news is that clay is naturally nutrient-rich.
-The work is in improving its structure and drainage rather than its fertility.
-Compost, biochar and frass can help to improve clay soil structure.
+Clay soil is the most challenging to work with.
+It holds moisture well but drains slowly, compacts heavily, and is slow to warm up in spring.
+The good news: clay is naturally nutrient-rich.
+The work is improving structure and drainage, not fertility.
+Compost, frass and biochar are the most effective tools for clay.

-Loamy soil is the ideal, a balanced mix of sand, silt and clay that drains well, holds moisture and nutrients, and is relatively easy to work.
-If you have loamy soil, spring prep is about maintaining what you have rather than correcting a problem.
-Feeding with our cold-pressed seaweed fertilizer is your best care option here.
+Loamy soil is the ideal, a balanced mix that drains well, holds moisture and nutrients, and is relatively easy to work.
+If you have it, spring prep is about maintenance, not correction.
+A regular feed with cold-pressed seaweed fertiliser keeps things in good shape.

 Which combination is right for your garden?